apzuba/projects/Python/README.md

 - PsychoPy framework project,

-- algorithms scripts with use of various Python packages/modules,
+- Algorithms scripts with use of various Python packages/modules,

+- ML-Keras folder includes the Jupyter Notebook files that implement various Neural Networks models for semantic text analysis for two languages.
+The project uses Keras framework with pandas package.

 - Gothonweb: a showcase for a Python-game hosted via Flask and using SQL, with working user database management system